shivannis/xandr-docs-public/xandr-docs/articles/monetize/conversion-attribution.md

 # Microsoft Monetize - Conversion attribution

-When an advertiser's conversion pixel loads, Xandr determines if that pixel load can be associated with a user, and if so, whether the user has converted in response to having previously viewed or clicked one of the advertiser's creatives.
+When an advertiser's conversion pixel loads, Microsoft Advertising determines if that pixel load can be associated with a user, and if so, whether the user has converted in response to having previously viewed or clicked one of the advertiser's creatives.
 This process is called conversion attribution.

-Xandr performs conversion attribution using the "post-view/post-click" method.
+Microsoft Advertising performs conversion attribution using the "post-view/post-click" method.
 Depending upon whether you've created a "post-view" or "post-click" conversion pixel, or a "hybrid" conversion pixel (which is triggered by views **or** clicks), the conversion will be attributed differently.

 Whichever type of pixel you use, an important concept to understand is the pixel's lookback window (referred to as its **Expiration**).
 The lookback window is set by the advertiser for each conversion pixel.
 It determines how far back in time to search the user's cookie data for evidence of a view or click of the advertiser's creative.
 If a view or click occurred within the lookback window, it is given credit for the conversion.